 8. Sentimental decorations

-We are all in this together, and everyone can use a helping hand in creating peace and tranquility in our homes.
+We are all in this together, and everyone can use a helping hand in creating a peaceful environment in our homes.
 Small changes to our living spaces can make a big difference.
-Each of us is adjusting in different ways... we would love to hear how you are creating peace in your home!
+Each of us is adjusting in different ways... we would love to hear how you are creating a more peaceful home!

 Comments will be approved before showing up.